gottfrois/semaphore-api/Readme.md

 ## Thanks

-Thanks to [Githubot](https://github.com/iangreenleaf/githubot) author for his amazing work that could get me started.
+Thanks to the author of [Githubot](https://github.com/iangreenleaf/githubot) for his amazing work that could get me started.